 Your Student Account and eBill

-The University of Michigan Student Financial Services office maintains students’ university accounts and issues student bills.
+U-M Student Financial Services, part of the U-M Business & Finance Division, maintains students’ university accounts and issues student bills.
 Since you will be responsible for making sure that your university bills are paid on time each term, you should monitor your student account, check your balance frequently, and become familiar with the way your financial aid appears on your account.
 This page provides information that will help you in that process.

 University of Michigan student accounts are maintained by Student Financial Services.
 In the middle of every month in which there has been activity on your account (e.g., charges, deposits, and payments), Student Financial Services sends an email notification to your umich email account to let you know that an electronic account statement (bill) is available for you to view on Wolverine Access.
 Your bill shows the activity that has occurred since your previous statement.